ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 ### Miscellanea

 - Printers: If you install the correspondent apps (You can search for them as “Printer”, under the “Managed software centre” app), you will be able to use the Konica printers in both buildings.
-Using them to print personal photocopies has a little cost (1 pence) that is automatically subtracted from your salary.
+Using the printers has a small cost which comes out of the group's budget.
 - Campus wifi: The mobile phone coverage on campus is quite patchy so you may wish to connect to the campus wifi.
 There is a Guest wifi (WGCGuest) as well as eduroam.
 To access eduroam you will need to first register.
 There are instructions [here](https://embl.service-now.com/sp?id=kb_article&sysparm_article=KB0010565&sys_kb_id=a3b2d7a41b329110b7405fc4464bcb70&spa=1)